qverron/probe_design/README.md

    ./get_oligos.py DNA 1
    ```

-   If indicating RNA, the module will assume that the transcript / region
+   If indicating `RNA`, the module will assume that the transcript / region
-   sequences are already present in the data/regions folder.
-Default: DNA
+   sequences are already present in the `data/regions` folder.
+Default: `DNA.

 3. Test all k-mers for their homology to other regions in the genome,